-- Page three (the back side previous two pages) gave the usual listing of education and experience, but arranged into three neat columns.
+- Page three (the back side of the previous two pages) gave the usual listing of education and experience, but arranged in three neat columns.

 It was a clever, creative layout, with great content, but I thought it lacked focus.
 Here’s why: when I first saw it, I glanced at the cover and went directly to the inside (page three) — and therefore skipped the employment objective.
 Although I eventually did find it, I had already decided her resume lacked focus; a potential employer who didn’t already know this student probably wouldn’t have worked as hard as I did in order to figure out why I found the resume confusing.

 The non-standard design meant I had difficulty using it.
 Once I finally noticed and read the objective, the rest of the document made more sense.

 Had I just done something silly, or was the design of the document at fault?

 Before deciding for sure, I conducted a little usability experiment of my own….
 I showed the brochure to another faculty member, and watched what happened.
 My volunteer glanced at the cover, and went straight to page three, just as I had done.
 In fact, my test subject didn’t even bother to put her reading glasses on until she had completely unfolded the page.

 While two test subjects is hardly a scientifically valid survey, it was enough to convince me (and the student) that the layout needed more revision before the resume was ready for the eyes of dozens or hundreds of potential employers.